vladigleba/vladigleba.github.io/posts/prophecy/usa.md

 > Because thou hast made the LORD, which is my refuge, even the most High, thy habitation; there shall no evil befall thee, neither shall any plague come nigh thy dwelling. *For he shall give his angels charge over thee, to keep thee in all thy ways*.
 They shall bear thee up in their hands, lest thou dash thy foot against a stone.
 Thou shalt tread upon the lion and adder: the young lion and the dragon shalt thou trample under feet.
 Because he hath set his love upon me, therefore will I deliver him: I will set him on high, because he hath known my name. *He shall call upon me, and I will answer him: I will be with him in trouble; I will deliver him*, and honour him.
 With long life will I satisfy him, and shew him my salvation.
 {% ct 'Psalm 91' %}

-God promises that His truth will be our shield from the arrows of deception, keeping us on the narrow path of righteousness that leads into His eternal kingdom.
+God promises that His truth will be our shield against the arrows of deception, keeping us on the narrow path of righteousness that leads to His eternal kingdom.